PrairieLearn/PrairieLearn/docs/python-grader/index.md

 ### `tests/setup_code.py`

 This file is executed before any reference or student code is run.
 Any variables defined in `names_for_user` can be accessed from here in student code, while the reference answer may freely access variables without restriction.
+The code in this file is run only _once_ total for both student and reference code.
+If you need to run some code before each (for example, to set a random seed), you may define the function `def repeated_setup()`, which will be executed before both.  `repeated_setup()` will always be run after the setup code itself is run.

 ### `tests/test.py`